hellminister/diaporama/README.md

 # diaporama
 This is a simple java sliding show

-Still waiting on the raspberry pi to test it, works on my computers
+works on my computers and rasberry pi

-uses java 13 and javafx 13
+uses java 11 and javafx 11